projectara/greybus-spec/source/operations.rst

 connection at once.

-A connection protocol is defined by describing the format of the payload portions of the request and response messages used for the protocol, along with all actions or state changes that take place as a result of the operation.
+A connection protocol is defined by describing the format of the operations supported by the protocol.
+Each operation specifies the payload portions of the request and response messages used for the protocol, along with all actions or state changes that take place as a result of the operation.